 Weight: 144 grams (5.08 ounces)

 Water resistance: 5 ATM (Suitable for showering or swimming in shallow water)

 I find the dial’s color combination of brown with white numbering to be quite attractive.
-Certainly it is easy to determine the time at a glance.
+Certainly, it is easy to determine the time at a glance.
 I’m not so fussy about the brown case/band combination but it has grown on me.
-To be sure, it is refreshing to own a watch which is significantly different than others in my collection.
+To be sure, it is refreshing to own a watch that is significantly different than others in my collection.